Olney: Mets ready to tear down, but trade market will be difficult

 One of the more complicated decisions ahead for the Mets is what to do with Matt Harvey.
 If they remain tethered to what might be possible, they could hold him through the rest of this season and hope that he devotes himself to re-establishing his greatness.
 "I bet that’s what happens," said an MLB manager recently.
 "He’s a free agent in the fall, and he’ll work like hell in the offseason and have a great year."

 But given the Mets’ working knowledge of Harvey, his off-field habits and his declining performance, nobody would blame the front office if it chose to turn the page and dump Harvey in a trade or perhaps even decline to tender him a contract in the fall.
-Harvey has made a total of 59 starts since the end of the 2013 season, and over the last two years, he’s thrown 162 ⅓ innings, allowing 178 hits and 24 homers, and he has a 5.05 ERA and accumulated just 130 strikeouts.
+Harvey has made a total of 59 starts since the end of the 2013 season, and over the past two years, he’s thrown 162⅓ innings, allowing 178 hits and 24 homers, and he has a 5.05 ERA and just 130 strikeouts.
 His velocity is diminished, although a lot of evaluators believe he can make do with 92-93 mph, if not necessarily dominate.

 Around the league

 The St. Louis Cardinals are hanging at the edge of the playoff races, five games behind the Brewers in the NL Central with the two NL wild-card spots probably out of reach.
 If the Cardinals decide to focus on 2018 and join the list of sellers, they would be like the Giants in that they don’t necessarily have a lot of attractive pieces to move.
-One player with whom they would have some leverage might be infielder Jedd Gyorko, who is having a really good season, hitting .291, with an .850 OPS.
-He also has improved markedly on defense: The only third baseman with more defensive runs saved (DRS) than Gyorko this year is Nolan Arenado.
+One player with whom they would have some leverage might be infielder Jedd Gyorko, who is having a really good season, hitting .291 with an .850 OPS.
+He also has improved markedly on defense: The only third baseman with more defensive runs saved than Gyorko this year is Nolan Arenado.

 Gyorko is making $6 million this year, $9 million next year and $13 million in 2019, with a $13 million club option for 2020, but $7.5 million of that guaranteed money for 2017-19 is being paid by the Padres.
 The Cardinals might now view the 28-year-old Gyorko as a very affordable part of their solution moving forward, but his trade value is probably close to peak right now, and he might be someone coveted by the Red Sox or Yankees -- teams that have good prospects to offer.
 Some of the Gyorko discussion could eventually be tied to Aledmys Diaz, who has been the Cardinals’ shortstop this year.
-Some rival evaluators don’t see him as an everyday player at that position -- he ranks last among shortstops in DRS -- and if the St. Louis front office shares that view, then the Cardinals would have to move Diaz to either another spot, or another team.
+Some rival evaluators don’t see him as an everyday player at that position -- he ranks last among shortstops in DRS -- and if the St. Louis front office shares that view, the Cardinals would have to move Diaz to either another spot, or another team.

 With J.T.
 Riddle fully established as the Marlins' shortstop of the future, Miami has been looking to dump shortstop Adeiny Hechavarria, a strong defender who has never posted an OPS of .700 in any of his six seasons.
 He makes $4.35 million this year, and some rival evaluators believe that he will be a strong non-tender candidate in the fall.